 Another great thing drill instructors do for the recruits during boot camp is by asking the question “Why?”.
 Recruits go through many long days of difficult and arduous work to become a Marine.
 Drill instructors often ask “Why are enduring this long run?” or “Why are you completing push ups?” or “Why are you crawling through the mud?”
 Many recruits come into bootcamp with greater goals then to be able to run a longer distance or do more pushups.
 They might have goals to have more discipline in their lives, get an education later, be a better husband/wife or father/mother.
 Drill instructors help recruits connect the difficult moment they are presently enduring to their larger goals or values.
 Anytime someone can make an unpleasant task or chore into a meaningful decision, greater self-motivation will emerge allowing the person to push through and accomplish the mundane or difficult task.
 This feeling of accomplishment and satisfaction from getting through a difficult moment provides a sense of accomplishment and helps to increase their ability to complete a similar or more challenging task in the future.
-Mansfield Hall provides the same opportunity for our students.
+Mansfield Hall provides the same opportunity for our students with learning disabilities such as ADHD and Asperger’s.
 Students and staff work closely together throughout the days and evenings constantly connecting the present moment to identified larger goals.
 Any time a staff member can help a student answer a question such as, “Why is it important for me to come to SST tonight?” or “Why do I need to exercise?” or “Why would I want to play ‘Exploding Kittens’?” by connecting it to their larger life goals, it works to increase the likelihood that they will follow through.
 Obviously, staff at Mansfield Hall can’t make any choices for students, nor would we want to.
 Our job is to work hard to show students the choices they make now are important for the future and their goals.

 Authored by Mansfield Hall- Burlington’s Drill Sergeant and Director of Student Life, Bryan Wilkinson